-A newer version of the EPIC model in modular format (EPIC v1102) is being adapted to the EPA application format and will be added into the FEST-C system after thorough testing and evaluation.
-This new version of EPIC has an improved treatment of N modeling.
-In addition, we will continue to improve the land use data using the released 2011 NLCD data.
-This will be accompanied by an updated fertilizer type scenario, also keyed to 2011.
-We are also exploring the possibility of moving to computing crop land use data directly from USDA National

-Agricultural Statistics Service (NASS) Cropland Data Layer (CDL) data.
+In this release, 2011 NLCD/MODIS data is available to produce crop fractions for Canada and the US.
+To accompany this data, future release will include an updated fertilizer type scenario for 2011.
+In addition, we will continue to improve the crop fraction coverage with including data from Mexico.
+We are also exploring the possibility of moving to computing crop land use data directly from USDA National Agricultural Statistics Service (NASS) Cropland Data Layer (CDL) data.
 This would provide higher-resolution information; however, these data do not include some information that is critical for using EPIC (such as differentiation between irrigated and rain-fed crops), so further exploration is needed.